Easily Find Local Administrators on all Computers

 Now you will have a report of all local administrators on all computers.
 In the screenshot below I highlighted some accounts that should not have admin rights.
 I’ll need to investigate these computers.

-By default, this tool gets the members of the Administrators group only.
+By default, this toolkit gets the members of the Administrators group only.
 If you want to get a report of all local groups then select the “Show All Groups” box.

 I’ve just shown you two methods for finding administrator rights.
 Now you need to identify the users that do not need these rights and remove them.